A-Z important info

 Ballarat: Evening meals are provided in the Dining Room (located in the Albert Coates Complex) from 5.30pm to 7pm, Monday to Thursday during semester.

 Please refer to your FedUni Living wall calendar arrangements during special event dinners.

 At specially programmed meals during the year residents are expected to be dressed in a more formal manner and whilst alcohol can be consumed when the bar service is operating, arriving at dinner with alcohol, or under the influence of alcohol, is not acceptable.

-Residents are encouraged to liaise with the kitchen staff and the Res Food Team to discuss and implement menus for each term.
-Special 'Res Tea Theme Nights' are also organised by Res Food at regular intervals.
+Residents are encouraged to liaise with the kitchen staff to discuss and implement menus for each term.
+Special 'Res Tea Theme Nights' are also organised at regular intervals.
 Suggestions for these nights are invited from residents, so get involved!
-See your RA or come along to the Res Programs night to get involved.
+See your RA.

 Please be aware of the following: